abhipath90/MCBTE/README.md

 ## Instructions to run the program
 ### MATLAB implementation
 MATLAB implementation is written using Single Program Multiple Data (SPMD) methodology and requires MATLAB's Parallel Computing Toolbox installed.
-It can be executed either on a sigle node with multiple processors sharing the memory or on multiple nodes distributed on a cluster.
+It can be executed either on a single node with multiple processors sharing the memory or on multiple nodes distributed on a cluster.
 In both the cases 'BTE_solution_3D.m' is called after setting up the simulation environment.
 In each of the example problems' directory two files are located as an example for both of these techniques.
 'Single_node_multiple_proc.m' has a straight forward setup and should run seamlessly after specifying file locations and number of processors available.
 However, "Distributed_computing.m" is setup for using more than one node on a cluster.
 It is provided as an example for a specific cluster environment and may require significant changes to run on a different cluster.
 The data distribution and collection is handled inside the MATLAB code itself and all the data is written to disk in the directory the program is run.
-Both of these scripts can be run inside MATLAB through GUI or simply called form MATLAB commandline
+Both of these scripts can be run inside MATLAB through GUI or simply called form MATLAB command-line

 ### Octave implementation
 Octave code provides a serial implementation of the same program for the cases when MATLAB and/or Parallel Computing Toolbox is not available.
 Currently this implementation can only use one processor at a time.
-'BTE_solution_3D.m' can be run from Octave GUI or by using *--persist* keyword on commandline as
+'BTE_solution_3D.m' can be run from Octave GUI or by using *--persist* keyword on command-line as

 *octave --persist BTE_solution_3D.m*